bhaibel/betsyhaibel.com/source/talks/bright-metaprogramming-future/script.md

 ---

-Now for a subtler mistake you can make in and around method_missing.
-This is one I made about a year ago - if any of my old colleages from LearnZillion are watching this, I'm *really sorry.*
+Now for a subtler mistake that I've made with method_missing.

-So, let's say you have a mixin that relies on the breed_codes method being defined on an object.
+So, let's say you have a mixin that relies on the breed_codes method being defined on an object, and you throw in a NotImplementedError to make that reliance really clear.

 ---